mminita8/RepData_PeerAssessment1/PA1_template.md

 ## [1] "The total number of missing values is 2304"
 ```

-2. Devise a strategy for filling in all of the missing values in the dataset (Applying mean for 5min-interval)
+2. Devise a strategy for filling in all of the missing values in the dataset

+Since in the previous stages the mean for 5 min-interval are already calculated and storaged in adjustedact dataset, this is the method employed for filling NA values.

 ```r
 adjustedact<-activity